tanneragle/Simple-Calculator/README.md

 # Simple Calculator
-A basic calculator built using HTML, CSS, and JavaScript.
-It allows users to perform standard arithmetic operations with a clean, responsive design.
+A basic calculator built using HTML, CSS, and JavaScript that is able to perform standard arithmetic operations with a clean, responsive design.

 ## 🚀 Live Demo
-Experience the calculator in action:
 🔗 **[Simple Calculator](https://tanneragle.github.io/Simple-Calculator/)**